Graduate School Handbook Part 3 – Applications and admissions

 PGR3.1.3R Applications will be reviewed in the appropriate faculty.
 Research proposals are considered according to academic merit.

-PGR3.1.4 The following factors will be considered: suitability for research degree study, alignment to the faculty’s research priorities and available resources; mode and place of study; any related accredited studies and research training; ethics and confidentiality; intellectual property rights; arrangements with any collaborators.
+PGR3.1.4 The following factors will be considered: suitability for research degree study, alignment to the faculty’s research priorities; availability of supervision and other resources; mode and place of study; availability of funding; any related accredited studies and research training; research governance including ethical approval requirements and confidentiality; intellectual property rights; arrangements with any collaborators.

 PGR3.2 Entry requirements